 Funding your team’s transportation

 When you rent a bus, you are choosing the most cost-efficient option for transporting large groups like a team.
 But it’s still an expense that needs to be funded.
 If you can’t work it into the existing team budget, you may want to consider fundraising to pay for your team’s travels.
 Alternatively, why not find a local sponsor?
 Your sponsor covers the costs of your bus, and in turn you could use your bus as an advertisement on wheels with our bus wrap option.
 Speaking of…

 Wrap your sports bus

-What better way to show team spirit than decking out your bus in team colours?
+What better way to show team spirit than decking out your bus in team colors?
 Let everyone on the highway and at the stadium know exactly who’s coming with a custom bus wrap.
-Turn your bus into a rolling team mascot by outfitting it in your team colours and logo.
+Turn your bus into a rolling team mascot by outfitting it in your team colors and logo.
 Talk to your Bus.com booking specialist to see if you can make it happen.
 But first, check out our ultimate guide to bus wrapping for inspiration!